marya314/git-interview-baseline/README.md

 ### Switching branches with `git checkout`

-We need to checkout or move into our `new-feature` timeline or branch so that git knows that all commits made apply to only that unit of work, timeline, or branch.
+We need to checkout or switch into our `new-feature` branch so that git knows that all commits we will be making apply to only that branch.
 We can move between branches with `git checkout <branch name>`.

 ```
 mission-critical-application $ git status